qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

    Editing a WebDAV external storage for a given field

-From the :guilabel:`Attachment` widget, user has to first select the attachment type among these options:
+From the :guilabel:`Attachment` widget, you have to first select the :guilabel:`Storage type`:

 * :guilabel:`Select Existing File` : The ressource is already existing.
 When user selects a ressource, no store operation is achieved, only the